TalaoDAO/AltMe/assets/privacy/privacy_en_2.md

 Identity card, Proof of nationality and Unique identification number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of documents. identity and facial recognition (3D liveliness).

-Over13 proof, Over18 proof and Age Range proof: the issuer is the Web3 Digital Wallet company which uses the services of the Yoti company (https://yoti.com) to estimate the user's age using Artificial Intelligence and a photo of the user.
+Over13 proof, Over15 proof, Over18 proof and Age Range proof: the issuer is the Web3 Digital Wallet company which uses the services of the Yoti company (https://yoti.com) to estimate the user's age using Artificial Intelligence and a photo of the user.

 ## Present credentials

 Other parties (verifiers) can send identity requests to the user via an existing peer-to-peer connections.
 The requested credentials are already filled out with existing identity credentials stored in the app.
 The user has the possibility to change this information manually (if other appropriate identity attributes available).
 Given the user actively consents to send the information, the selected identity credentials are sent to the requesting party.

 The storage of the user's data by the other party must be regulated by the other participant, who is responsible for the legally compliant handling of the data.
 Web3 Digital Wallet has no responsibilities or obligations in this regard.
 The Altme wallet is only responsible for the exchange of information between participants.
 If the requested identity information is not stored on the app, the user will receive a corresponding error message.
 The missing identity information must first be provided to the user by another participant before the request can be answered.